A guide to the most popular search engine providers and directories improve your chances of ranking well with Search Engine Positioning

 For searchers, well known, commercially-backed search engines generally mean more dependable results.
 These search engines are more likely to be well maintained and upgraded when necessary, to keep pace with the growing web.

 On this page, you will see reference to “crawlers” and “crawler-based results” versus “directories” and “human-powered results.”
-These describe the two major ways that search engines get editorial listings.
+These describe the two major ways that search engine providers get editorial listings.
 See the How Search Engines Work page to understand more about the difference between crawlers and directories.

 Google provides the option to find more than web pages, however.
 Using the “tabs” on the top of the search box on the Google home page, you can easily seek out images from across the web, discussions that are taking place on Usenet newsgroups, and scan through human compiled information provided from the Open Directory